pivotal/docs-tap/supply-chain/platform-engineering/how-to/supply-chain-authoring/construct-with-cli.hbs.md

 ## Enforce proper ordering of Components in the SupplyChain

 Components have zero or more inputs and outputs.
-The inputs for a Component must be fulfilled by a preceding Component in the SupplyChain.
-If not, there will be a Component at a stage in a SupplyChain that will not run.
+The inputs for a component must be fulfilled by a preceding component in the SupplyChain.
+If not, there will be a component at a stage in a SupplyChain that will not run.
 Proper ordering is handled differently depending on whether you are authoring using the interactive or non-interactive method.

 Interactive
 :
   The entries that get populated for stage selection already take the ordering logic into account.
-  The CLI only shows components for selection if the inputs for that Component are already satisfied by another component in the SupplyChain.
+  The CLI only shows components for selection if the inputs for that component are already satisfied by another component in the SupplyChain.

 Non-interactive